Click a link to jump to a question:

 I want to pursue more training (toward certification).
 Where do I go?

 After taking a Basic Coach Training (BCT) course, try out your new skills.
 This can take place within your own ministry context.
 If you would like to be considered for coaching throughout the Conference, complete an application* for published (ICF) and unpublished (BCT + experience) lists from the Centers for Leadership or Congregational Excellence.* To get “credit” for the course through an accredited training program, write a reflection on your BCT experience and email to email@example.com.
 To learn more, consider Coaching4Clergy’s Professional Coach Training, an Accredited Coach Training Program (ACTP) through the International Coach Federation.
 More details can be found at coaching4clergy.com.

 *Completion of an application does not guarantee employment as a coach in the Conference.

-Visit http://www.moumethodist.org/pldcoachbios for the Missouri Conference published (ICF-certified) list from the Centers for Pastoral or Congregational Excellence.
+Visit www.moumethodist.org/coaches for the Missouri Conference published (ICF-certified) list from the Centers for Leadership or Congregational Excellence.
 Or, you can ask either Center for the unpublished (Basic Coach Training + experience) list.
 In addition, Discipleship Ministries includes a list of recommended coaches.
 Clergy Coaching Network also has a list.